RakhithJK/dbeaver-dbeaver-wiki/Separate-Connections.md

 You can set up opening separate connection for each editor in Preferences->Editors->SQL Editor and Connection configuration->SQL Editor and Connection configuration->SQL Editor.

 ![](images/separate-connection-editor.png)

+### Default option
+`Always` option means that DBeaver will create separate connections for SQL Editor and/or metadata read.

+If you choose `Never` option, then DBeaver will use single connection - no new connections will be opened.

+`Default` option means that DBeaver will create separate connections for SQL Editor and/or metadata read for most databases except these:
+- SQLServer Azure AD MFA
+- BigQuery
+- BigTable
+- Spanner
+- Apache Hadoop, Apache Drill, Apache Kyuubi, Apache Spark, Apache Hive, SnappyData, Gemfire XD, Apache Phoenix
+- Redshift
+- Snowflake